Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 How to Consume Sole Water

 To enjoy the benefits of sole water, the general recommendation is to start by adding a teaspoon to a glass of water and drink it each morning on an empty stomach before breakfast.
-Do this for a few days to see how you feel.
-Always adjust the amount if you don’t feel well after trying a teaspoon a day.
+You may want to do this for a few days to see how you feel.
+It’s advisable to adjust the amount if you don’t feel well after trying a teaspoon a day.
+Please your own judgment or consult your medical provider.

-You can also drink a little extra as a natural electrolyte replacement during and after exercise, or as a way to support your body during times of stress or illness.
+You can also drink a little extra sole water as a natural electrolyte replacement during and after exercise, or as a way to support your body during times of stress or illness.
+Be sure not to overdo it though!

 Maintaining fluid balance and replenishing electrolytes when your body is experiencing stress of any sort is critical.
 You’ll feel extra fatigued and weak if you don’t maintain your fluid balance while under stress.